camponogaraviera/Roboweek-Challenge/README.md

 # Roboweek Challenge

-> This repository contains a snippet (Motion_Algorithm.cpp) provided by the Federal University of Rio Grande (FURG), Brazil.
-In the aforementioned snippet, there is a rough Kinematic Algorithm developed by [me](https://github.com/camponogaraviera) (UFSM, NTNU) and my colleague [Guilherme Christmann](https://github.com/guichristmann) (UFSM, NTNU) for the purpose of a 24h robotics competition held in Brazil in 2018.
+> This repository contains a rough Kinematic Algorithm developed by [me](https://github.com/camponogaraviera) (UFSM, NTNU) and my colleague [Guilherme Christmann](https://github.com/guichristmann) (UFSM, NTNU) for the purpose of a 24h robotics competition held in Brazil in 2018.

 Challenge: development of an algorithm for driving a TurtleBot inside a maze environment with the aid of laser sensors.